 1. DON’T install a new system unless you need to

-2. DON’T forget to consider modern HVAC options for historic buildings conservation
+2. DON’T overlook modern HVAC options for historic buildings conservation

 If an HVAC retrofit will not meet your needs, don’t assume you have to replace an older system with the same type of older system!
 There are newer HVAC technologies that have significant benefits for historic buildings.

 A variable refrigerant flow (or VRF) system is one such option.
-For one thing, these system don’t typically require ductwork, which can be a boon when you’re trying not to damage existing walls, ceilings and building structures.
+For one thing, these systems may not require ductwork, which can be a boon when you’re trying not to damage existing walls, ceilings and building structures.
 Also, the system consists of multiple air handlers which are smaller and take up less space.

 What’s more, these new systems are extremely quiet, energy efficient and customizable for zoned operation.